 What is included in a day of heli-skiing with Telluride Helitrax?

-We provide six runs of guided heli-skiing (avg: 10,000 – 14,000’ vertical of skiing per day), lunch, snacks, drinks, apres ski, sunscreen, an avalanche beacon, safety equipment, powder skis (sorry, we do not have snowboards) and ski poles.
-In addition, Helitrax offers Mammut Avalanche Airbag safety packs, for an extra level of safety assurance, for a rental fee of $35/day.
+We provide six runs of guided heli-skiing (avg: 10,000 – 14,000’ vertical of skiing per day), lunch, snacks, drinks, apres ski, sunscreen, an avalanche beacon, avalanche airbag pack, powder skis (sorry, we do not have snowboards) and ski poles.

 Is heli-skiing just for experts?